Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Anti-distinguishability and common overlap between epistemic states

-In this article, we focus on a particular operational quantity known as the \textit{anti-distinguishability} of a set of quantum preparations.
-Our goal is to explain anti-distinguishability using the framework of ontological models and identify cases that evade epistemic explanations.
+In this article, we focus on a particular operational quantity known as the \textit{anti-distinguishability} of a set of quantum preparations, $\{\rho_x\}_x$.
+Anti-distinguishability is a prepare-and-measure game, where the player picks out any preparation from the set at random, and tries to guess which one they have \textit{not} picked out.
+If this task can be performed without error for all the preparations in the set, we call that set anti-distinguishable.
+Our goal is to explain anti-distinguishability using the framework of ontological models and identify sets of preparations where epistemic models fail to explain anti-distinguishability.

-\begin{definition}[Anti-distinguishability] \textit{Anti-distinguishability} of a set of $n$ quantum preparations $\{\rho_x\}_{x=1}^n$ is defined as the average over the probabilities of outcomes of a $n-$outcome measurement procedure $\mathcal{M}$, such that the outcomes $k\neq x$ when the quantum preparation $\rho_x$ is being measured.
-The quantity is made measurement independent by choosing the measurement procedure for which this average is maximum,
+\begin{definition}[Anti-distinguishability] \textit{Anti-distinguishability} of a set of $n$ quantum preparations $\{\rho_x\}_{x=1}^n$ is defined as the average over the probabilities of outcomes of a $n-$outcome measurement procedure $\mathcal{M}=\{M_k\}_{k=1}^n$, such that the outcomes $k\neq x$ when the quantum preparation $\rho_x$ is being measured.
+The quantity is made measurement independent by choosing that $n-$outcome measurement procedure for which this average is maximum,

 \end{definition}

 Anti-distinguishability of a set of preparations can be connected to their epistemic states by expressing the probabilities of the outcomes by \eqref{prob}.
 As it turns out, this leads to a quantity known as the \textit{common epistemic overlap}.
 Note that we have used the superscript $[n]$ to denote the number of preparations under consideration.